IATI/IATI-Guidance/en/countries-regions.rst

 **For geographic information published at activity level**

-If geographical data is published at activity level, it must not also be published at :doc:`transaction <en/financial-transactions>` level.
+If geographical data is published at activity level, it must not also be published at :doc:`transaction <financial-transactions>` level.

 .. list-table::
    :widths: 16 28 28 28